 Need to know

-- Insurance for conditions like cataracts and knee or hip replacements are usually only covered by the most expensive top-tier policies
+- Insurance for conditions like cataracts and knee or hip replacements is usually only covered by the most expensive top-tier policies

 As you get older, your health needs can change so it's vital to check you've got the right insurance policy to cover them.

 Here are our tips to help you check that you have the cover you need, and possibly even lock in a cheaper premium for the next 12 months.